• HOME

 Tropical Soda Apple (Solanum Viarum)

-So far the only successful control of TSA has been the release of a tiny beetle (gratiana boliviana) into the pasture or field.
-Since it is a biological control, the beetles continue to thrive as long as there is TSA to consume.
-For further information and to contact the University of Florida about the beetles, visit this link: https://plants.ifas.ufl.edu/plant-directory/solanum-viarum/
+So far, the only successful control method for tropical soda apple has been the release of a tiny beetle (gratiana boliviana) into the affected pastures or fields.
+This biological control thrives as long as there is tropical soda apple available for consumption.
+For further information and to contact the University of Florida about these beetles, visit this link: https://plants.ifas.ufl.edu/plant-directory/solanum-viarum/

 Chinese Tallow (Triadica Sebifera)